adina-dobrinoiu/Argument_Extraction/README.md

 # Research Project 2024

+This project is part of the [Research Project](https://github.com/TU-Delft-CSE/Research-Project) 2024 of [TU Delft](https://https//github.com/TU-Delft-CSE).

 ## Leveraging Large Language Models for Classifying Deliberative Arguments in Public Discourse.

 This study investigates the effectiveness of Large Language Models (LLMs) in identifying and classifying subjective arguments within deliberative